ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 .. rst-class:: cp-path

-**Also found in CP:** :menuselection:`Admin --> Email Configuration`: Enable Email Debugging
+**Also found in CP:** :menuselection:`Admin --> Email Configuration`: :ref:`Enable Email Debugging
+<email-enable-debugging-label>`

 email_module_captchas
 ---------------------

-With :ref:`Enable CAPTCHAs for Tell-a-Friend and Contact emails
-<email-enable-captchas-label>` enabled, users will need to fill out a
+When enabled, users will need to fill out a :doc:`CAPTCHA
-CAPTCHA when using the Tell-a-Friend or Contact email forms.
+</security/captchas>` when using the Tell-a-Friend or Contact email
+forms.
 You will need to ensure that your tags for those forms contain the appropriate CAPTCHA code.

 ========== ========
 Value      Behavior
 ========== ========
-``y``      Enables CAPTCHAS on Tell-a-Friend and Contact email forms ``n``      Default value, CAPTCHAS are not required on Tell-a-Friend and Contact email forms
+``y``      Enable CAPTCHAS on Tell-a-Friend and Contact email forms ``n``      Disable CAPTCHAS on Tell-a-Friend and Contact email forms **(default)**
 ========== ========

 Example Usage::